DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 * a [Family visa](https://www.gov.uk/uk-family-visa)
 * a [UK Ancestry visa](https://www.gov.uk/ancestry-visa)
 * if you are from Hong Kong, a [British National (Overseas) visa](https://www.gov.uk/british-national-overseas-bno-visa)

+## Visa requirements for postgraduate teaching apprenticeships

+A postgraduate teaching apprenticeship is a type of salaried teacher training course.
+You may be able to apply if you are already living in the UK.

+To apply, you will need to meet both the following conditions:

+* you must have settled or pre-settled status under the EU Settlement Scheme
+* you must have been living in the UK or the EEA for 3 or more years before the start of your apprenticeship

+If you do not have settled or pre-settled status under the EU Settlement Scheme, you will need to meet both the following conditions:

+* you must have a visa or immigration status allowing you to work in the UK (for example, a graduate visa)
+* you must have been living in the UK for 3 or more years before the start of your apprenticeship

+[Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists postgraduate teaching apprenticeships.

 ## Refugees and asylum seekers